makehumancommunity/makehuman-assets/README.md

 ## Usage

-Note that in order to work with this repository, your git client need support for LFS, see https://git-lfs.github.com/
+Note that in order to work with this repository, your git client need support for LFS, see https://git-lfs.github.com/.
+On windows, the easiest solution is to use the GitHub Desktop: https://desktop.github.com/

 ## License